Widi Prasetijono: Military area to military region commander

 After serving in West Java, Widi returned to Central Java as the commander of the Warastratama Military Area, covering Surakarta and its vicinity.
 He was installed for the post on 23 June 2017.
 During his period as military area commander, Joko Widodo's daughter, Kahiyang Ayu, held a wedding reception in Surakarta with her fiancé, Bobby Nasution, in the city.
 Several thousand Joko Widodo loyalist and volunteers went to Surakarta for the wedding, which was accommodated by the military at the Donohudan Haj Dormitory.
 The position was transferred to a new officeholder on 15 January 2019.

 Widi's rapid rise in the military was closely associated by military observers due to his part in the Solo Gang, a group of Jokowi’s confidants who had served in Surakarta.
 By the time he left Surakarta, he was appointed for a one-star position as the military area commander of East Kalimantan on 18 December 2018.
 He was promoted to brigadier general ten days later.
 He was in the position for about a year and a half before being replaced on 21 April 2020.

 Widi returned to Central Java on 6 May 2020 as the chief of staff of the Central Java (Diponegoro) Regional Military Command.
 He oversaw major changes in service chiefs in the military command during his first month.

+Widi as Kopassus's commanding general.

-On 31 January 2022, Widi Prasetijono was promoted to the highly prestigious post of the commanding general of Kopassus, the special forces unit inside the army.
+On 31 January 2022, Widi Prasetijono was promoted to the highly prestigious post of the commandant general of Kopassus, the special forces unit inside the army.
 His predecessor, Teguh Muji Angkasa, served for only fifty-three days in the position.
 He relinquished his old office as chief of staff four days later and was promoted to major general on 23 February.
 Less than three months later, on 8 April, a new commanding-general was installed in place of Widi.
 Similar to his predecessor, Widi only served for sixty-days.
 Despite his very short term, Widi managed to do his only personnel rotation of top Kopassus officials in late March 2022.

 The swift replacement of Kopassus commanding general caught the eyes of military observers, as the position changed hands three times in a matter of four months.
 Merdeka reporter Erik Purnama Putra described the rotation as 'unusual'.
 The army spokesperson stated that the rotations were not unusual and was intended for career development and regeneration of flag officers.

 Widi returned to Central Java as the commander of the military region on 8 April.
 At the end of the year, Deddy Suryadi, his replacement as Joko Widodo's aide-de-camp, was appointed as the chief of staff of the military region.
 As Central Java's military commander, Widi was tasked several times to lead the security operation for Joko Widodo's visit in the province.